Lousy with Sylvianbriar

 Lousy with Sylvianbriar is the twelfth studio album by indie rock band of Montreal.
 It was released on 8 October 2013.
 It was recorded at Sunlandic Studios.
 All songs were engineered by Drew Vandenberg except "Raindrop In My Skull" and "Colossus" done by Kevin Barnes.

+Critical reception

+Lousy with Sylvianbriar was met with "generally favorable" reviews from critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 72, based on 25 reviews.